HoppenR/streamserver/README.md

 # Streamserver

 ## Usage
-Running Streamserver as a server in the background with the `-b` flag will fetch Twitch and Strims data every refresh interval (`-r`), and then serve this data at the specified address (`-a`).
+Running Streamserver as a server in the background will fetch Twitch (and Strims, if enabled) data every refresh interval (`-r`), and then serve this data at the specified address (`-a`).
 The address should match the one set as the callback URI in your [Twitch project](https://dev.twitch.tv)

 You can also set up callbacks for when streams go online or offline using `srv.SetLiveCallback()` and `srv.SetOfflineCallback()` in `main.go`